XR-Studios/XRS-D3-api-controller/README.md

+# Created At XR Studios

-# d3 api timeline controller
+## d3 api timeline controller
  An auto generated cuestack from Disguise's new api in [r25.0.3](https://www.disguise.one/download/)

  ## THIS REQUIRES R25 OR NEWER TO FUNCTION